Ensono/amido.github.io/docs/getting_started/setup.md

 :::tip

-Visit the [NX Example](../stackscli/about.md) for the complete instructions/example on using NX with the Stacks CLI!
+Visit the [NX Example](../stackscli/about.md) for the complete instructions/example on using NX with the Ensono Stacks CLI!

 :::